Netruk44/borg-repository-explorer/readme.md

 ## Current State

+Usability is rough, but functionally this project is mostly complete.
+The remaining changes are mostly usability-related, and adding support for the upcoming Borg 2.0.

-Still in development, functionality is rough.
-It's also very much "programmer art" style and likely unintuitive to use.
+Style is mainly "programmer art"-tier and likely unintuitive to use.
 You can blame the AI's for what it looks like, I have no taste for HTML and CSS 😊.
 The poor UX is definitely my fault, though.

 ### Implemented
 * Browsing for a repository directory.